netinvent/npbackup/ROADMAP.md

 ### New installer
 We might need to code an installer script for Linux, and perhaps a NSIS installer for Windows.

+### Security
+Check that the config file is not world writable, so nobody can inject pre/post commands